Go for Visual Studio Code

 Your project may involve one or more modules.
 If you are working with multiple modules or uncommon project layouts, you will need to configure your workspace by using Workspace Folders.
 See the Supported workspace layouts documentation for more information.

 If you'd like to get early access to new features and bug fixes, you can use the nightly build of this extension.
 Learn how to install it in by reading the Go Nightly documentation.

 We welcome your contributions and thank you for working to improve the Go development experience in VS Code.
-If you would like to help work on the VS Code Go extension, please see our contribution guide.
-It explains how to build and run the extension locally, and it describes the process of sending a contribution.
+If you would like to help work on the VS Code Go extension, see our contribution guide to learn how to build and run the VS Code Go extension locally and contribute to the project.

 This project follows the Go Community Code of Conduct.
 If you encounter a conduct-related issue, please mail email@example.com.